+After the training process, two core components are obtained: a CNN feature extractor and a local density memory bank $\textbf{\textit{M}}_{ld}$ for unsupervised anomaly detection.
+In the inference process in Fig. \ref{framework}, for each testing image $X$, each testing image $X$ is first fed into the CNN feature extractor to obtain the aggregated feature map $\varphi(X)$.
+For each feature point $\textbf{\textit{f}}_j$ in $\varphi(X)$,1-NN is used to retrieve the most similar feature in the memory bank, and the Euclidean distance between them is determined as the anomaly score.
+Further, our local-density-normalized anomaly score $s_{\textbf{\textit{f}}_j}$ for patch feature $\textbf{\textit{f}}_j$ is calculated as

-where $( \textbf{m}_j,d_{m_j})$ is the nearest neighbor of $f^j$ in the memory bank $M_{ld}$,
+where $( \textbf{\textit{m}}_j,d_{m_j})$ is the nearest neighbor of $f_j$ in the memory bank $M_{ld}$,

-$d_{m_j}$ is used to normalize the anomaly score, and $\alpha$ is the local density coefficient, indicating the degree of density bias between the tight and sparse areas.
-It is critical to set an appropriate value for $\alpha$.
-The image-level anomaly score for an image $x_i$ is calculated as the maximum of the patch anomaly scores in the image as
+The anomaly score is normalized using $d_{m_j}$, with $\alpha$ serving as the local density coefficient, reflecting the degree of density bias between dense and sparse areas.
+Setting an appropriate value for $\alpha$ is crucial.
+Traversing each feature point in the feature map and calculating its anomaly score yields a patch-level anomaly score map $S_{X}$.
+The image-level anomaly score ${S}_{X}^I$ for an image $X$ is calculated as the maximum of the patch anomaly score map $\textbf{\textit{S}}_{X}$ as

-where $S_{x_i}^P$ is the set of the patch-level anomaly scores of $x_i$.
-The LDKNN algorithm is summarized in Algorithm 1.
+REB is not only good at image-level anomaly detection results and is also capable of achieving pixel-level anomaly detection results $\textbf{\textit{S}}_{X}^P$ by upsampling $\textbf{\textit{S}}_{X}$.
+We summarize the measuring of the local density in the memory bank process and local-density normalized inference process as the LDKNN algorithm, as shown in Algorithm 1. \\